-President Biden has largely restored legal immigration channels to the U.S. The Biden administration issued a final rule reverting some of the Trump administration's changes.
-The Biden administration's immigration legislative framework would aim to eliminate employment-based visa backlogs, recapture unused visas, reduce lengthy wait times, and eliminate per-country visa caps.
-These actions would increase legal immigration to the U.S.
+Harris argues that legal immigrants are part of "the fabric of America."
+The Biden-Harris administration has largely restored legal immigration channels to the U.S., including by issuing a final rule that reversed a number of the Trump administration's restrictions.
+The Biden-Harris administration's immigration legislative framework would aim to eliminate employment-based visa backlogs, recapture unused visas, reduce lengthy wait times, and eliminate per-country visa caps, all of which would increase legal immigration to the U.S.